EmmanetD/Coffee-shop-sales-analysis/README.md

 - United states has the highest total sales generated from the sale of coffee.
 - Allis Wilmore has contributed the most to the sales of coffee.
 - According to quantity ordered, Ara is the most ordered coffee type and lib is the least ordered coffee type across the analyzed countries.
 - While Ara is the most ordered coffee for customers who prefer dark and medium roast type, Rob is the most ordered coffee for customers who prefer light roast type.
+- The sales trend analysis showed that all coffee types exhibited significant fluctuations in sales over time.
+There were periods of high sales followed by periods of low sales.
+No particular coffee type dominated consistently throughout the period.